tergite/tergite-autocalibration/docs/developer-guide/writing_documentation.md

 ### Installation of MkDocs and dependencies

-In the `tergite-autocalibration` repository, we are now using [MkDocs Material](https://squidfunk.github.io/mkdocs-material/) to build and render the documentation.
+In the `tergite-autocalibration` repository, we are using [MkDocs Material](https://squidfunk.github.io/mkdocs-material/) to build and render the documentation.
 MkDocs is a static site generator that's easy to use and supports a wide range of features via plugins.

 To install it, use the following command in your terminal: